 Doctors & Staff

 Our team of receptionists Emily, Lauren, Carolyn, Nicole, Lana, Kristen, Julie, Bianca and Chloe work closely with their office Manager Deb Dewhirst to ensure caring and efficient support for our patients.
 Brooke will help with any financial queries you may have about Medicare or your out of pocket expenses.

-I have worked at Kincraig Medical Clinic for 20 years.
+I have worked at Kincraig Medical Clinic for over 20 years.
 I enjoy leading the dynamic team of Doctors, nurses and administration staff who are dedicated to the business and our community.

 I have completed a Diploma in Practice Management and Certificate IV in Practice Management.

 We work extremely hard as a training practice to ensure that we have a solid future of Doctors for Naracoorte.

 I am very proud to say I work at Kincraig Medical Clinic.
-When I am not working I enjoy spending time with my two daughters and husband.
+When I am not working I enjoy spending time with my two daughters.